OpenZeppelin/cairo-contracts/docs/Extensibility.md

 - Must not implement any `@external` or `@view` functions
 - Must not implement constructors
 - Must not call initializers on any function
-- Should implement initializers if needed (as any other library function, never as `@external`)
+- Should implement initializer functions to mimic construction logic if needed (as any other library function, never as `@external`)

 ### Contracts

 - Can import from libraries
 - Should implement `@external` functions if needed
 - Should implement a constructor that calls initializers
-- Must not call initializers on any function aside the constructor
+- Must not call initializers in any function beside the constructor

-Note that since initializers will never be marked as `@external` and they won’t be called from anywhere but the contract constructor, there’s no risk of double-initialization.
-It’s up to the library developers not to make initializers inter-dependent to avoid weird dependency paths.
+Note that since initializers will never be marked as `@external` and they won’t be called from anywhere but the contract constructor, there’s no risk of re-initialization after deployment.
+It’s up to the library developers not to make initializers interdependent to avoid weird dependency paths that may lead to double initialization of libraries.

 ## Presets